 Gurdjieff first introduced the Enneagram to his study groups in 1916, but he didn't use it with personality types.

-Gurdjieff spoke of three traditional pathways to spiritual enlightenment: through the body (the way of the Fakir), the heart (the way of the Monk), and the mind (the way of the Yogi).
-Gurdjieff taught that a fourth way combines the three centers of these traditional approaches to produce a more efficient, effective, and balanced approach for waking up.
+Gurdjieff spoke of three traditional pathways of spiritual practice: through the body (the way of the Fakir), the heart (the way of the Monk), and the mind (the way of the Yogi).
+Gurdjieff taught that a fourth way combines the three centers of these traditional approaches to produce a more efficient, effective, and balanced approach for "waking up".
 The Gurdjieff teachings are also referred to as the Fourth Way teachings.